codio-content/Java/.guides/content/Division-1592.md

 ## Division

-Division in Python is done with the `/` operator
+Division in Java is done with the `/` operator

 ```java
 double a = 25;